 Around one third of chemicals are transported by pipeline.
 Major chemical sites are interconnected through an advanced network of pipelines transporting raw materials such as propylene, ethylene and crude oil.
 Thirteen refineries and eight steam crackers supply Germany's chemical industry with all of the necessary building blocks for organic chemistry.

-Road and Rail

-The country's highway system has one of the highest highway kilometer-density levels in Europe.
-Germany's high-speed railway network is the eighth largest in the world - its 37,860 km of railway track being almost enough to circle the globe - and connects Germany with its nine neighboring countries.
+Road and Rail The country's highway system has one of the highest highway kilometer-density levels in Europe.
+Germany's high-speed railway network is the eighth largest in the world - its 43,470 km of railway track being almost enough to circle the globe - and connects Germany with its nine neighboring countries.
+Waterways Among the highlights of the country's network infrastructure are Europe's second largest port measured in container port traffic (Hamburg) and Europe's largest port container terminal (Bremerhaven) and over 250 inland ports.